rollnrock/example-git/readme.txt.txt

 git rm '*.txt' : rm removes all files form the disk. this will romove all
 				the txt files from the folder.

 git rm-r :this removes all the the folders and files from the given 			directory

+git branch -d : deletes the branch

+git branch -d -f : deletes the branch that has not been merged

+git push : push everything in the remote repository